- George Bradt, Executive Onboarding Expert, Chairman PrimeGenesis

 Call #1 - Review rationale for doing the project and discuss the effectiveness of the current onboarding program.

-Guided Implementation #2 - Develop an organization-wide orientation plan
+Guided Implementation #2 - Design a plan to acclimate new hires

-Guided Implementation #3 - Standardize new-hire performance management process
+Guided Implementation #3 - Guide employees through performance management

 Call #1 - Review the three components of the new-hire performance management process and how to modify them to meet the needs of your organization.

-Guided Implementation #4 - Plan for new-hire development success
+Guided Implementation #4 - Develop employees for success

 Call #1 - Review the new-hire development process and how to support managers through each activity.

-Guided Implementation #5 - Implement and communicate the new onboarding process
+Guided Implementation #5 - Implement and communicate the new onboarding program

 Call #1 - Review communication plan and program implementation.